Applies to

 Create and use filters

-If you have access to a sheet, you can create an Unnamed Filter to view the sheet data in the a way that's most useful to you.
-The configuration of the Unnamed Filter will be unique to you.
+If you have access to a sheet, you can create an Unnamed Filter to view the sheet data in the way that's most useful to you.
+The configuration of the Unnamed Filter is unique to you.

 If you have Editor or higher permissions to a sheet, you can name a filter to save it for later use.
 If you have Admin permissions to the sheet, you can specify to share the named filter so that anyone on your team with access to the sheet can apply the filter as well.